lukehutch/flutter_draw_dashed_line/README.md

 # flutter_draw_dashed_line
 Library for drawing dashed lines in Flutter.

+This library is needed because the Flutter core team [currently has no interest](https://github.com/flutter/flutter/issues/4858) in adding Skia-accelerated dashed lines to the Flutter engine.

 ### Usage:

 Draw a dashed rectangle with animated dashes that move around the border: